rug-ds-lab/APMVerification/README.md

 Self explanatory examples using these classes can be found in nl.rug.ds.bpm.main.

+### Ant build
+Two Ant builds are available for testing purposes:

+* jar pnml verifier
+  Builds a Jar file that can be called with a pnml file, specification xml, and NuSMV2/NuXMV binary location to verify the given pnml place transition net against the specifications defined in the specification xml file.
+Its output is the verification results.
+* jar pnml specification generation
+  Builds a Jar file that can be called with one or more pnml files.
+Its output is a variability specification describing common behavior between the pnml files.

 ### Custom specifications
 Specifications can be either generated automatically or defined manually.